lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_3.md

 3 adjusted   systolic_blood_pressure 1.86 (0.78 to 4.43)
 4 adjusted   fasting_blood_glucose   1.52 (0.75 to 3.07)
 ```
-{{2}}
+{{1}}

 `@script`
-Other than the glue function, the remaining functions used here should be familiar from previous lessons.
-We use mutate at to round the values of the three variables.
-Then we use mutate again but with the glue function, formatted so the confidence interval is in brackets.
-Then select to choose the relevant variables.
+Most of these functions should be familiar, except for mutate-at and glue.
+Mutate-at applies a function to each variable contained within the vars function.
+Here we are rounding the values of each variable to three.

+Next, we again use mutate but with the glue function.
+Glue helps create a character string that changes based on the variable given between the curly braces.
+We use glue to
-We see from the output the new column with the combined estimate and confidence interval.
+format a string with the estimate and confidence interval in brackets.

+Finally, let's keep the most relevant variables and output the dataframe.

 ---